iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in version 1.2.1
+If a Smartthings switch is found, and it supports the 'switchLevel' capability, then treat it as a lightbulb.

 ## New in version 1.2.0
 Added control of lights that support color control and/or color temperature.